CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 #### Use case: [UC17] List Tasks

-**Preconditions**

-Tasks exists in system.

 **MSS**

-1. User enters command to list a tasks.
+1. User enters command to list all tasks.
 2. System displays list of pending and overdue tasks by default unless otherwise stated by the User. <br/>
 Use Case ends.